 Fortunately, they were not on board at the time.

-Recently, a family relative created a webpage to honor and share family memories.
+Elizabeth Madrigal, his grandniece, created a webpage recently, to honor and share family memories of him.

-Sail on Captain Pidgeon and thank you for visiting the US Virgin Islands!
+Sail on Captain Pidgeon and thank you for visiting the Virgin Islands!